List of African-American United States Cabinet members

 Kamala Harris is the highest-ranking black person to serve in a Cabinet as Vice President of the United States.

 Colin Powell (left) and Condoleezza Rice (right) are the highest-ranking black Jamaican-American and Black-American to lead the federal executive department; each held the post of Secretary of State.

-The Cabinet of the United States, which is the principal advisory body to the President of the United States, has had 37 African-American members altogether, with one of them serving in multiple different positions for a total of 38 cabinet appointments.
-Of that particular number, 26 different Black individuals held a total of 27 permanent cabinet posts, serving as Vice President or head of one of the federal executive departments, and 11 more held cabinet-level positions, which can differ under each president; no one officeholder served in both cabinet and cabinet-rank roles.
+The Cabinet of the United States, which is the principal advisory body to the president of the United States, has had 37 African-American members altogether, with one of them serving in multiple different positions for a total of 38 cabinet appointments.
+Of that particular number, 26 different Black individuals held a total of 27 permanent cabinet posts, serving as the vice president or head of one of the federal executive departments, and 11 more held cabinet-level positions, which can differ under each president; no one officeholder served in both cabinet and cabinet-rank roles.
 The U.S. Census Bureau defines African Americans as citizens or residents of the United States who have origins in any of the black populations of Africa.
 The term is generally used for Americans with at least partial ancestry in any of the original peoples of sub-Saharan Africa.
 During the founding of the federal government, Black Americans were consigned to a status of second-class citizenship or enslaved.
 No African American ever held a cabinet position before the civil rights movement or the signing of the Civil Rights Act of 1964, which banned discrimination in public accommodations, employment, and labor unions.

 Robert C. Weaver became the first Black-American to serve in a president's cabinet when he was appointed Secretary of Housing and Urban Development by President Lyndon B. Johnson in 1966.
 Patricia Roberts Harris was the first black woman to serve in a presidential cabinet when she was named to the same position by President Jimmy Carter in 1977.
 Two years later, Carter tapped her for Secretary of Health and Human services, thus making her the first African-American to hold two different cabinet positions.